linuxwhatelse/mapper/README.md

 ## Installation
-As this is a single file module without any dependencies other than the default python libraries, you have two choices:
+As this is a single file module without any dependencies other than the default python modules, you have two choices:

 1. Download [mapper.py](https://raw.githubusercontent.com/linuxwhatelse/mapper/master/mapper.py) and place it into the root directory of your project
 2. Install it via setup.py